I7-Examples/The-Reliques-of-Tolti-Aph/docs/source.txt

 	if the connection is a retrievable labyrinth room, change the way exit of the place to Terra Incognita.

 To retrieve inaccessible labyrinth rooms:
-	repeat with maze area running through retrievable labyrinth rooms begin;
-		re-plumb the maze area to north;
+	repeat with maze area running through retrievable labyrinth rooms: re-plumb the maze area to north;
 		re-plumb the maze area to east;
 		re-plumb the maze area to south;
 		re-plumb the maze area to west;
 		re-plumb the maze area to up;
 		re-plumb the maze area to down;
-		change the grid position of the maze area to <0,0,0>;
+		change the grid position of the maze area to <0,0,0>.
-	end repeat.

 Section E(i) - Exploring the labyrinth